Steep living costs mean that many of us are feeling the pinch, which might prompt us to explore ways we can keep bills down.

 If you’re considering switching your broadband provider, it’s worth doing plenty of research so you can be certain you’ve found the best possible deal to suit your needs.
 Comparison sites such as MoneySuperMarket, Uswitch and Compare the Market all enable you to compare the latest broadband deals, whether you’re looking to switch just your broadband, or if you want a broadband, phone and TV package.

-There is something very tempting about the prospect of getting a bargain, but it also means that we can talk ourselves into buying things we don’t really need.
+There’s always something very tempting about the prospect of bagging a bargain, but it also means that we often talk ourselves into buying things we don’t really need.

 For example, Black Friday in November shows just how enticing a good discount can be.
 It has become one of the UK’s biggest shopping days of the year, and it’s promoted as the day to get the best prices.
 The reality however is that 98% of deals available on Black Friday were cheaper or the same price at other times of the year, according to research by consumer champion Which?.

-With this in mind, next time you’re tempted by what looks like a great deal, it’s worth taking a moment to really consider whether you actually need the item, or whether it’s just the price that is making it appealing.
+With this in mind, next time you’re tempted to splash out on something that looks like a great deal, it’s worth taking a moment to really consider whether you actually need the item, or whether it’s just the discounted price that appeals.

 We like brands for a reason.
-They give you a level of reassurance that you’re getting a well-known quality product, whether that’s ketchup, toilet roll or even sunglasses, but in the majority of cases, the unbranded product is pretty much the same, if not better.
-So if it’s become a habit to buy a brand name over a cheaper alternative it might be time to rethink and save some valuable money.
+They give us a level of reassurance that we’re getting a well-known quality product, whether that’s ketchup, toilet roll or even sunglasses, but in the majority of cases, the unbranded product is pretty much the same, if not better.
+So if it’s become a habit to buy a brand name over a cheaper alternative, it might be time to rethink and save some valuable money.

 If you’ve got credit card debts and you’re trying to pay off what you owe gradually, make sure you aren’t being clobbered by steep interest charges.
 If you are, you should consider moving your balance to a 0% balance transfer credit card, so you can pay down your debt free of interest charges.

-Bear in mind, however, that although the credit card company won’t charge you interest, you’ll normally pay a balance transfer fee.
-This can be anything from 0.5% to 3% of the amount you transfer.
+Bear in mind, however, that although the credit card company won’t charge you interest, you’ll normally pay a balance transfer fee to move your debt across.
+This can be anything from 0.5% to 3% of the balance transferred.

-You’ll also need to make sure you pay off your credit card balance by the time the 0% introductory deal runs out, so always aim to pay more than the minimum each month if you can afford to.
+You’ll also need to make sure you pay off your credit card balance by the time the 0% introductory deal finishes, so always aim to pay more than the minimum each month if you can afford to.

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.